 Did the Camp Lejeune Water Cause Heart Defects?

-Based on these efforts, a list of health conditions have been named as being presumptively or potentially linked to the Camp Lejeune water based on varying levels of evidence.
+Based on these efforts, a list of health conditions have been named as presumptively or potentially linked to the Camp Lejeune water based on varying levels of evidence.

 VA Appeal Board Has Previously Recognized Connection Between Heart Defects and Camp Lejeune Water